 How much canned tuna is OK?

 Fortunately, parents and kids need not give up tuna altogether.

 There are two main kinds of canned tuna: chunk light and solid or chunk white (albacore).
-All canned white tuna is albacore.
-Its mercury levels are almost three times higher than the smaller skipjack tuna, used in most canned light tuna products.
+Mercury levels in canned white tuna, which is exclusively albacore, are almost three times higher than those found in smaller skipjack tuna commonly used in canned light tuna products.